priestd09/corda/docs/source/cordapp-overview.rst

 ================

 Corda is a platform.
 Its functionality is extended by developers through the creation of Corda distributed applications (CorDapps).

-These CorDapps are not installed on the network itself.
-Instead, individual nodes will install CorDapps to allow them to handle new business processes.
-CorDapps allow nodes to handle everything from asset trading (see :ref:`irs-demo` to portfolio valuations (see :ref:`simm-demo`).
+CorDapps are not installed on the network itself, but on the individual nodes instead.

-In practical terms, CorDapps give a node's owner the ability to order their node to run new flows that automatically negotiate a given ledger update with other nodes on the network.
-Flows can be started either through HTTP requests or direct remote procedure call (RPC) requests
+Each CorDapp allows a node to handle new business processes - everything from asset trading (see :ref:`irs-demo` to portfolio valuations (see :ref:`simm-demo`).
+It does so by defining new flows on the node that can automatically negotiate a given ledger update with other nodes on the network.
+The node's owner can then start these flows as required, either through HTTP requests or direct remote procedure call (RPC) requests.

 .. image:: resources/node-diagram.png

+CorDapp developers will usually have to define not only these flows, but also any states and contracts that these flows use.
+They will also have to define any web APIs that will run on the node's built-in web server, any static web content, and any new services that they want their CorDapp to offer.

-CorDapps are made up of definitions for the following components:
+This means that CorDapps are made up of definitions for the following components:

 * States
 * Contracts
 * Flows
 * Web APIs and static web content
 * Services

-As well as a plugin defining how these components interact.